MichaelKrakowiak/MichaelKrakowiak/README.md

 ## I'm Michael, aka Mika !

-I previously worked as a laboratory technician 🥼🧪(in production, industrial support, industrialization and research and development) in a large French company 🔵⚪🔴.
+I previously worked for 15 years as a laboratory technician 🥼🧪(in production, industrial support, industrialization and research and development) in a large French company 🔵⚪🔴.

 Since September 2023 I am starting a professional reconversion.